-- Overall progress - o As of end FY2018 Q2 first action pendency was 15.5 months - o As of the end of FY2018 Q2, total pendency was 24.6 - Explanation of Progress - USPTO continues to steadily reduce pendency, by a combination of appropriate staffing levels and performance management which incentivizes high efficiency - o Reduced first action pendency from 16.3 to 15.5 months, 5% drop in 6 months - This quarter's minor increase in total pendency reflects last years' slight rise in first action pendency, which in turn was caused in large part by a hiring freeze - o On track to hit targets at end of FY19.
+- Overall progress - o As of FY2018 Q3 first action pendency was 15.5 months. - o As of FY2018 Q3, total pendency was 24.3 months. - Explanation of Progress - USPTO continues to steadily reduce pendency, by a combination of appropriate staffing levels and performance management which incentivizes high efficiency. - Maintained first action pendency at 15.5 months due to a slightly higher than projected growth of serialized filings. - This quarter's minor increase in total pendency reflects last years' slight rise in first action pendency, which in turn was caused in large part by a hiring freeze. - o On track to hit targets at end of FY19.